input-output-hk/marlowe/docs/differences.md

 ### Let and Use

-We have seen how it is possible to use haskell's `let` to define and reuse expressions in embedded Marlowe.
+We have seen how it is possible to use Haskell's `let` to define and reuse expressions in embedded Marlowe.
 But these `let`s necessarily get expanded before the execution of the contract so, while we can use them to increase readability, we cannot use them to make the resulting Marlowe contract more concise and scalable.

 Marlowe 2.0 includes one simple type of let/binding mechanism, that allows users to reuse a subcontract without expanding it until it is needed.